 At midnight, the images float through the flames across the Emperor’s pavement.
 The fire seems to be self-generated and self-fed for it was fed by neither wood nor steel.
 Even the storm has no effect on it.
 Here, “blood-begotten spirits” come and “dance” in a “trance” and be cleared of all earthly impurities.
 Finally, spirit after spirit arrives at the seashore to be carried across the sea on the backs of dolphins.
 The golden smithies of the Emperor ensure the perfection of the end process, while the flames ensure the speckles cleansing of the spirits on land.

 The major themes of ‘Byzantium’ can be “Human imperfection vs. perfectness of art” and “Terrestrial life vs. Spiritual or afterlife”.
-The contrasting image of day and night, symbolically present the contrasting life before and after death.
-On the whole, the poet metaphorically presents human life as nothing and momentous, while the man-made arts remains forever.
+The contrasting image of day and night symbolically presents the contrasting life before and after death.
+On the whole, the poet metaphorically presents human life as nothing and momentous, while the man-made arts remain forever.

 The setting of the poem is “a night in the city of Byzantium”.
 The great Cathedral in the poem refers to the church of St. Sophia, which is built in the central part of Byzantium or the Eastern part of Rome.